clovaai/WCT2/README.md

 * Our implementation is highly inspired from NVIDIA's PhotoWCT [Code](https://github.com/NVIDIA/FastPhotoStyle).

 ## Citation
-If you find this work useful for your research, please cite (will be updated soon):
+If you find this work useful for your research, please cite:
 ```
 @article{yoo2019photorealistic,
   title={Photorealistic Style Transfer via Wavelet Transforms},